wsaada19/CommunityQuests/README.md

 ### materials (optional)

-This is an optional parameter for the following quest types: blockbreak, blockplace, donate, enchantitem, craftitem and consumeitem.
+Optional parameter for the following quest types: blockbreak, blockplace, donate, enchantitem, craftitem and consumeitem.
 If the field is empty or nonexistent then all blocks will be considered.
-You can include patterns in the blocks list such as 'Ore', and every material that has ore in its name will be a part of the quest.

 ### entities (optional)

-This is an optional field for the following quest types: mobkill, projectilekill and catchfish.
-If empty or not used then all mob types will be included.
+Optional field for the following quest types: mobkill, projectilekill and catchfish.
+If empty or not used, all mob types will be included.

 ## Rewards